shyampurk/iot-for-utilities/HWBUILD.md

 ##Step 1 : Power Supply

-Build the power supply cicruit from the battery.
+Build the power supply circuit from the battery.
 This is emulating the grid supply in the form of DC with 5V and 12V output.

 <img src="/screenshots/Part-1 Power Supply.gif" align="center" width="900" >